-This is from 2016 so the University Fees here, are most likely lower than they are currently.
-Read the Bill from your Post-Secondary institution, carefully.
+This is from 2016, so the University Fees here are likely lower than they are currently.
+Read the Bill from your Post-Secondary institution carefully.
 Do you have to pay all those fees?

-For those of us who have kids about to return to University we are about to see the onslaught of fees that are charged by all Universities (in Canada).
-University fees continue to be become more and more intricate, complicated and expensive.
+For those of us who have kids about to return to University, we are about to see the onslaught of fees charged by all Universities (in Canada).
+University fees continue to become more and more intricate, complicated and expensive.

-There are many fees being charged, but the two that caught my eye (on my daughter’s university fees bill from Queen’s University) were:
+Many fees are being charged, but the two that caught my eye (on my daughter’s university fees bill from Queen’s University) were:

 |Grad Health Insurance||2016 Fall||2016/09/30||$280.00|